openedx/frontend-plugin-framework/README.rst

 1. Add Library Dependency
 -------------------------

-Add `@edx/frontend-plugin-framework` to the `package.json` of both Host and Child MFEs.
+Add ``@edx/frontend-plugin-framework`` to the ``package.json`` of both Host and Child MFEs.

 Micro-frontend configuration document (JS)
 ------------------------------------------

-Micro-frontends that would like to use the Plugin Framework need to be configured via a JavaScript configuration document and a `plugins` config.
-Technically, only the Host MFE would require an `env.config.js` file with a `plugins` config.
+Micro-frontends that would like to use the Plugin Framework need to be configured via a JavaScript configuration document and a ``pluginSlots`` config.
+Technically, only the Host MFE requires an ``env.config.js`` file with a ``pluginSlots`` config.

-Keep in mind that since any Child MFE can theoretically also contain its own PluginSlot, it will eventually need its own JavaScript configuration.
+However, note that any Child MFE can theoretically contain one or more ``PluginSlot`` components, thereby making it both a Child MFE and a Host MFE.
+In this instance, it would have its own JavaScript file to configure the ``PluginSlot``.

+For more information on how JS based configuration works, see the `config.js`_ file in frontend-platform.

   .. code-block::

     const config = {
       // other existing configuration
-      plugins: {
+      pluginSlots: {
         sidebar: {
           keepDefault: false, // bool to keep default host content
           plugins: [